NibiruChain/py-sdk/docs-md/wallet.md

         the node.

         Args:
-            from_node (bool, optional): Wether to query or not from the node.
+            from_node (bool, optional): Whether to query or not from the node.
 Defaults to False. lcd_endpoint (str, optional): The lcd endoint, needed for when from_node is set to true.
 Defaults to None.

         Returns: